 The specific nature of these tasks shall be as set forth in the Board's policy on Teacher Qualification and Employment (Board Policy Section 3120).
-Once such obligations are satisfied, the professional hourly rate of any teacher shall be \$25.00 per hour for any added duties assigned by the Principal or Board and agreed to by an individual teacher.
+Duties beyond those in the list above assigned by the Principal shall be compensated at an hourly rate of \$25.00 per hour.

-Section B - All teachers are entitled to a duty free lunch period.
+Section B - All teachers are entitled to a duty-free lunch period.